building a living archive of AFRICAN-AMERICAN ART, MUSIC, & LIFESTYLE

 Every project, event, and collaboration with

-FINDING IJEOMA reimagines how we commune—with ourselves, our ancestors, and one another.
+FINDING IJEOMA reimagines how we commune—with ourselves, the creative spirit, and one another.

 IJEOMA (meaning 'fruitful journey' in Igbo) is where Black experience and creative expression moves freely across disciplines—merging art, sound, movement, research, and design to shape new cultural futures.